 I had heard this term before – in researching my novel I had come across Perth Normal School, which was in operation around the turn of the 20th Century.
 I had always noted the unusual name, but hadn’t investigated any further.

-We laughed about this; if these were the ‘normal’ schools, then by reasoning, all other schools were ‘abnormal,’ but then she mentioned that the name actually came from a French word.
+We laughed about this; if these were the ‘normal’ schools, then by default, all other schools were ‘abnormal,’ but then she mentioned that the name actually came from a French word.

 I came home (with my bag of tea-towels) and went straight into research mode.

 The concept of Normal Schools actually come from the French idea of ‘ecole normale’ (literally school normal) which was to establish specific schools in which the best practice of teaching was ‘normalised’ for student teachers.
-They have been around the 16th century and you can find Normal Schools in the US and Canada, across Europe and also in Australia and New Zealand.
+They have been around since the 16th century and you can find Normal Schools in the US and Canada, across Europe and also in Australia and New Zealand, including Perth Normal School at the turn of the 20th century.

-These days there are dedicated tertiary colleges and training institutions for those wishing to become teachers, but many older schools across the globe still retain the term ‘Normal’ in their title to show the historical significance of the role they played in teacher training.
+Perth Normal School was closed after only four years at the end of 1910, and unlike many other countries where older schools still retain the term ‘Normal’ in their title to show the historical significance of the role they played in teacher training, most traces of the Perth institution has long disappeared.

-It led me to research the meaning behind another of Perth’s educational institutions – Perth Modern School.
-Today ‘Mod’ is known as one of the states best high schools, fully selective and catering only to students who pass strict academic entrance exams.
+Today ‘Mod’ is known as one of Western Australia’s best public high schools, fully selective and catering only to students who pass strict academic entrance exams.
 It has produced Rhodes Scholars, Prime Ministers, Governors and more.

-Despite its name, Perth Modern is actually very old.
-It opened more than a century ago, in 1911, with just over 200 students.
-At the time, there were only eight other high schools in Perth and all were single-sex (five for boys, three for girls).
+When it opened more than a century ago, with its 200 students, there were only eight other high schools in Perth and all were single-sex (five for boys, three for girls).
 The ‘modern’ philosophy that the school took its name from was two-fold.

 It goes to show that the unusual names we hear on a daily basis, often have a deep historical basis that have become forgotten over time, and it’s just those chance conversations, in random places that shed enlightenment.